Zoological Companion Animal Residency Program at the University of California, Davis

 • To fulfill the credential requirements and assist residents to prepare for board certification examination by the American College of Zoological Medicine (ACZM)

-Non-domestic species, whether in a zoological institution or a companion animal situation, are popular and familiar to the average animal owner.
-Commensurate with the captive situation is the need for informed and appropriate medical care to prevent and to treat disease.
-As traditional veterinary medical education only briefly examines zoological companion animal husbandry, anatomy, and physiology, a training program designed for graduate veterinarians to specialize in and to advance the field of companion avian and exotic animal medicine via clinical practice, teaching and research is needed.
+Birds, small mammals, reptiles, amphibian and fish are commonly kept as a companion animal and often require informed and appropriate medical care to prevent and to treat disease.
+As graduate veterinary medical education only briefly examines zoological companion animal husbandry, anatomy, and physiology, a training program designed for graduate veterinarians to specialize in and to advance the field via clinical practice, teaching and research is needed.
 From a larger perspective, through evidence-based medicine, the service also affords a valuable consulting resource for the veterinary medical community.
 Finally, the residency serves the public interest by the creation of a peer-trained and examined specialist who offers an advanced standard of medical care complementary to the current demands of either an academic or zoological institution or private practice.

 Qualifications Required of Applicants

 Applicants must have a DVM, VMD, or equivalent degree and completion of a one-year internship or comparable post-graduate training is preferred.
+California veterinary license or university license are required.
 Practice experience is considered in lieu of formal internship training.
-Please note: Foreign nationals must be eligible for either a TN or J1 visa with no bars or home country requirement.
-Information for foreign applicants

 The duration of the residency program is 3 years.
 Renewal for the second and third years will be contingent upon satisfactory performance.
 The resident may be able to continue in a Master's or PhD program in an area of interest following completion of the residency.
 Funding for such a program will have to be secured through extramural grant requests and is not part of residency funding.